August 21 is World QR Code Day: A Tribute to Masahiro Hara

 What is World QR Code Day, and why does it matter?

-It is a global celebration to honor the invention of the QR code and its inventor and recall its journey throughout the years.
-It is celebrated to spotlight QR codes’ history, impact, uses, benefits, and versatility.
+It is a global celebration to honor the invention of the QR code and its inventor, and to recall its journey over the years.
+It is celebrated to spotlight the history, impact, uses, benefits, and versatility of the two-dimensional barcode.

-Masahiro Hara invented QR codes in 1994 to make tracking automotive parts much easier.
-What began as a factory tool has evolved into a universal symbol of instant access to a wide array of information.
+Masahiro Hara invented the QR codes in 1994 to make tracking automotive parts much easier.
+What began as a factory tool has evolved into a universal symbol of instant access to different types of information.

 When is World QR Code Day?